baggachipz/nowinstock/README.md

 2. Go into the directory of the project and run `npm install`.
 3. run `node index.js` to start it up.
 The first time you run it, you will be prompted for your Twilio credentials, your phone number, and the first product page you want to track.

 That's it!
 If you want to add additional products, you can edit the generated config.json file to add to the "items" list.
 It is pretty self-explanatory.
+By default, the script checks every 2 minutes.
+Change that by adding a `interval` property to `config.json` to specify milliseconds between runs.
+For example, adding `"interval": 60000` would tell the script to run every minute (60 seconds, AKA 60000 milliseconds).

 You probably also want to set this script up to run indefinitely on your server without having a terminal window open.
 [PM2](https://www.npmjs.com/package/pm2) is an excellent tool for this.